danoctavian/bluntly/README.md

 Disclaimer: there's no really clever ideas here, i'm just stiching some things together.
 It's a hacky implementation (I can't justify myself for this, it just felt good to screw around in javascript).

+#### Important note

+Bluntly is currently undergoing a rewrite from javascript to Golang. the old javascript code is in node-bluntly. the rest of the code is work in progress.

+Reasons for rewriting: the first version was an unstable POC, meant to showcase what's possible and explore the problem space.

+Why Golang?
+Has all necessary libraries (dht, crypto, except for a food implementation of UTP), has reliable cryptography libraries, has good networking libraries and chans/green threads, is a simple programming language that allows individals with no experience in Golang to verify the app for correctness and security.

 How?

 * exchange pub keys with your partner (i don't know how, figure it out)